ontologyportal/SigmaUtils/README.md

 Sigma utilities refactored from sigmakee

 ## To build/run/debug using the NetBeans IDE
-Define a nbproject/private/private properties with these keys:
+Define a nbproject/private/private.properties file with these keys:

 \# private properties\
 javaapis.dir=${user.home}/javaapis\